jmbriody/bookofnumbers/README.md

 pip install git+git@github.com:jmbriody/cdnf.git

 . . .
-As always--do this crud in a virtual environment.
+As always--do this in a virtual environment.

 To use just do `from cdnf import *`